getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 # Summary

-This RFC aims to clarify which types of performance issues SDKs shall create.
+This RFC aims to clarify if SDKs should report file I/O on the main thread as errors, not performance issues.

 # Motivation

 On June 21, 2022, we decided with [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb) to create performance issues in Ingest.
-While implementing the file I/O on the main thread performance issue for Android, the question arose as to why SDKs don't report easy-to-detect and matured performance issues.
+While implementing the file I/O on the main thread performance issue for Android, the question arose as to why SDKs don't report file I/O on the main thread as errors.

 # Options Considered

-## Option 1: SDKs report easy to detect and matured performance issues
+## Option 1: SDKs report file I/O on the main thread as errors

-We still need to clarify what easy to detect and matured precisely means, which is not the goal of this document.
-For example, file I/O on the main thread could be a candidate.
+SDKs report file I/O on the main thread as errors with a stacktrace.

-To clarify the threshold and configuration for performance issues, an experimental feature phase can help to get feedback.
+To clarify the threshold and configuration, an experimental feature phase can help to get feedback.

-Neither pro/con; there's currently an assumption that if we pick this we'll create performance issues directly, and not errors since that's a better user experience.
-But this may open another can of worms since there may be billing implications if we need to start ingesting performance issues.

 ### Pros

-1. SDKs can capture a stack trace which will help with actionability.
+1. SDKs can capture a stack trace which will helps actionability and fingerprinting/grouping.
 2. No running transaction required.
 3. Sentry can tie together transaction and error far more easily since both objects exist at the point of time the performance issue will be created.
-4. As we limit this only to easy detect peformance issues the SDK overhead should be minimal.

 ### Cons